shaneikennedy/jdd/content/blog/git-intro/index.md

     print(f'Double {num} is {double(num)}')
 ```

-And lets write tests for that `double` function!
+And let's write tests for that `double` function!

 ``` python
 # test_main.py